Redis Streams Storage

 High-throughput consumers |

 You can use both types of compression together!
-For example, use storage.compression=zstd to save Redis memory and compression.type=lz4 for fast network compression.
+For example, set korvet.storage.local.compression.codec=zstd to save Redis memory for JSON/log topics and compression.type=lz4 for fast network compression.

 |